Bayazid of Sylhet: Background

 At the time of the Mughal invasion of the region, Bayazid was among the most powerful leaders of the Eastern Afghan Confederates in Sylhet, independently ruling its eastern half with his capital in Pratapgarh.
 He has been identified as a member of the Karrani dynasty of Bengal, thus making him "Bayazid Karrani II", though historian Syed Murtaza Ali has suggested that he was identical to Sultan Bazid of the Pratapgarh Kingdom.

 He was one of the most prominent members of the Baro-Bhuyan of his time, continuing the struggle against Mughal expansion of the previous generation under Isa Khan.
 Bayazid was among those who had been granted lands as part of the maintenance of this alliance by the latter's son, Musa Khan.
 Resistance against invasion into what is present-day Bangladesh in particular (and that of Sylhet especially) was headed both jointly and independently by Bayazid, Khwaja Usman of Usmangarh (and Taraf) and Anwar Khan of Baniachong.
-Khwaja Usman was his close ally, with Bayazid having sheltered the latter when he was forced from his stronghold of Bokainagar in 1611.
+Bayazid had sheltered his close ally Khwaja Usman, when the latter was forced from his stronghold of Bokainagar in 1611.